Andrew Spencer, 19, doesn’t like the Velvet Underground’s classic 1970 album, Loaded, and guess what? He doesn’t care what you have to say about it.

 In a viral thread on the beloved Lou Reed and VU Bananaposting Facebook page, Spencer wrote, “It’s the band exerting the least possible amount of potential to put out an album of ‘hits’.
 It has essentially none of the creativity of the first two albums, much less the first three” in response to the beloved album.

 “He marked the downturn in quality for the band,” writes Spencer, showing his utter disgust with Yule.

-Spencer is a big fan of the first two VU albums (The Velvet Underground and Nico, White Light/White Heat), which both featured John Cale and not Yule, thus Spencer’s hate isn’t surprising.
-Especially, since he traveled hours to see Cale perform in New York City last year.
+Spencer is a big fan of the first two VU albums (The Velvet Underground and Nico and White Light/White Heat), which both featured John Cale and not Yule.

-The problem isn’t that Spencer hates Yule, but it’s fact that he doesn’t like how the VU went a different direction in 1970 and had a change in sound, after a prominent member of the group left.
+The problem isn’t that Spencer hates Yule, but it’s fact that he doesn’t like how the VU went in a different direction in 1970 after a prominent member left the band.

-When something like this happens to a band, they have no choice, but to seek a different style.
-And since those first two records weren’t successful in the mainstream, when they were released, why not seek a more radio-friendly sound?
+When something like this happens to a band, sometimes they have no choice, but to seek a different style.
+And since those first two records weren’t successful in the mainstream when they were released, why not seek or flirt with a more radio-friendly sound?

-Yes, he prefers the first albums compared to Loaded, but he only did this to piss off fans of the album and probably attract depressed females, who sit around Pinterest all day.
+Yes, he prefers the first albums compared to Loaded, but he only did this to piss off fans of Loaded and probably attract depressed females, who sit around Pinterest all day.